aswan2317/BookWise-Capstone-Project1/README.md

 ## Project Overview

-BookWise is a comprehensive book recommendation and review platform designed to enhance the reading experience.
+BookWise is a book recommendation and review platform designed to enhance the reading experience.
 Users can search for books, read detailed information about them, like and review books, and manage their profile.
+A user can even view and buy a book on Google.

 ## Deployed URL